jonkelleyatrackspace/ops_api/README.md

 ### Extensions Names List

-Returns list of names of all pluggable extensions
+Returns list of names of all loaded extensions

     GET /extension_names